dfns/dfns-sdk-ts/examples/sdk/auth-delegated/README.md

 Depending on the iOS version the simulator, you may also need to enable Passkeys on the simulated device in the iOS settings.
 Go to `Settings` > `Developer` > `Authentication Service Testing` > `Syncing Platform Authenticator`.

+*If you run this on a physical device instead of a simulator*, make sure that on the iOS device you enable "Associated Domains for development".
+This is found under Settings > Developer > Universal Links: Associated Domains Development

 #### Run on iOS

 First start the metro server